DataChefHQ/aws-data-landing-zone/API.md

 - *Type:* <a href="#@DataChefHQ/data-landing-zone.NotificationDetailsProps">NotificationDetailsProps</a>

-Default notifications for the account.
+Default notifications settings for the account.

+Defines settings for email notifications or the slack channel details.
+This will override the organization level defaultNotification.

 ---